back-jond1992/Coding-basics./BasicJavaScript.md

 -The sub-properties of objects can be accessed by chaining together the dot or bracket notation.

 -Similar to accessing nested objects, Array bracket notation can be chained to access nested arrays.

+-The same code can be used multiple times using a loop.

+-A 'while' loop runs whilst a specified condition is true and stops once that condition is no longer true.